Love... Always Trusts

 3) Trusting the good in others, as much as possible: looking for the best, focusing on their strengths and remembering their virtues.

-Because not trusting the good in others is fault-finding: a temptation, a distraction and a destruction.
+trusting the good in others is fault-finding: a temptation, a distraction and a destruction.

 3a) Fault-finding is an evil eye, tempting us to evil judgments, which serve Satan's purposes--not God's.

 3b) Criticizing others distracts us from necessary self-examination, godly repentance and doing good.**

 3c) Dream-hating and pessimism can ruin both another person's destiny and our own.***

 Therefore, we love.

 ## Love Series: Love Always Trusts (Part 21)

 * Two Bible Commentaries on 1 Corinthians 13:7, specifically related to Love Always Trusts, a.k.a.
 'Believeth all things.' http://biblehub.com/commentaries/1_corinthians/13-7.htm